-Michael previously served as a science advisor to the Obama Campaign and on the Obama Presidential Transition Team.
-He is the former director of biology policy for the Federation of American Scientists and the former president of Scientists and Engineers for America Action Fund.
-He also co-founded and served on the board of directors for Scientists and Engineers for America, and is a former adjunct professor of bioethics at the University of Pennsylvania.
-In addition, Michael worked as a legislative fellow for U.S. Senator Harry Reid and a public policy fellow for the National Human Genome Research Institute.
+Dr. Stebbins previously served as a science advisor to the Obama Presidential Campaign and on the Obama White House Transition Team.
+He is the former director of biology policy for the Federation of American Scientists (FAS) where he led their biosecurity project.
+His work at FAS led to changes in how agents are trained to interact with scientists at the FBI Training Academy at Quantico.
+His team developed the first tools to train scientists on dual-use research of concern.
+He co-founded, and served on the board of directors for, Scientists and Engineers for America, and served as President of Scientists and Engineers for America Action Fund.
+In addition, Dr. Stebbins worked as a legislative fellow for U.S. Senator Harry Reid and a public policy fellow for the National Human Genome Research Institute.
+He is a former adjunct professor of bioethics at the University of Pennsylvania.
 Before coming to Washington, he was a senior editor at Nature Genetics.

 Dr. Stebbins serves on the National Academies of Science Board of Research Data and Infrastructure.
 He received his B.S. in biology at SUNY Stony Brook and his Ph.D. in genetics while working at Cold Spring Harbor Laboratory.